As an Amazon Associate I earn from qualifying purchases.

 I love a versatile dish, and this one certainly fits that description.
-It’s super easy to make in a pot, slow cooker or Instant Pot and will freeze well if you can’t eat it all right away.
+It’s super easy to make in a pot, slow cooker, or Instant Pot and will freeze well if you can’t eat it all right away.
 Enjoy it warm or cool.

 Plus, this recipe is easy on the wallet!
 It cost me $3 for the veggies and about $.39 for the beans.
-The broth and other jarred ingredients came about about $6.
+The broth and other jarred ingredients came to about $6.
 So this entire pot of chili costs less than $10 to make and it will give you quite a few meals!